daveyarwood/blog.djy.io/_drafts/the-evolution-of-aldas-architecture.md

   can contribute to without having to learn a new programming language.

 My first stab at the client/server architecture was one in which the client and server communicated over HTTP.
-The server was a standard HTTP server that accepted JSON requests, and different commands were mapped to different routes.
+The server was an HTTP server that accepted JSON requests, and different commands were mapped to different routes.
 This worked fine, although it was a little bit clunky and unnecessary.

 [j2b]: https://github.com/adzerk-oss/boot-jar2bin
 [aldagithub]: https://github.com/alda-lang